Skip to main content

 Key Takeaways

-• Okaloosa, Escambia, and Bay counties each have different Medicare Advantage plan availability.
+• Okaloosa, Escambia, Santa Rosa, Walton, and Bay counties each have their own plan roster.
+Panhandle is a region, not a Medicare market.

 Frequently Asked Questions